 Many businesses are adversely impacted by the coronavirus pandemic.
 During a time of uncertainty, companies should more than ever reevaluate their operational strategy and profitability forecast.
 Most importantly, management must have good visibility into the company’s potential of liquidity difficulties and opportunities, which means building a cash flow analysis.

 A well thought-out and dynamic cash flow analysis will provide stakeholders with such visibility.
 Cash is king, and cash flow is the bloodline of all companies.
 Without proper management of a company’s cash flow, a company will increase its exposure to unnecessary liquidity risks.
-Moreover, a company without a healthy and well-managed cash flow will face an uphill battle to remain profitable, secure favorable financing terms, attract potential inventors or be viable in the long run.
+Moreover, a company without a healthy cash flow management will face an uphill battle to remain profitable, secure favorable financing terms, attract potential inventors or be viable in the long run.

 The long-term viability of a company is a function of three measures:

 - Liquidity, which can be gauged through the analysis of cash and working capital